 I enjoy tutoring students in Math, Chemistry, and Biology.
 I particularly like these subjects because any upper level math or science class requires a strong foundation in these subjects to be successful.
 Oftentimes, when students choose a major in math and science they want to go on to graduate school, which requires a thorough understanding of these subjects.

-University of Houston - BS, Psychology
+Undergraduate Degree: University of Houston - Bachelor of Science, Psychology

 ACT Math: 32

 How can you help a student become an independent learner?

 When a student is taught new material, walked through a couple of problems, and then does practice problems on their own, it helps them be able to do it without any help later on.